 Complementing Your Engineering Education with a Business Degree

 A common approach to make yourself more desirable to employers is to complement your engineering education with a business degree.
-This dual degree combination shows employers that you possess technical know-how and broader business skills to enhance big-picture thinking.
-In addition, it can open up unique career options when you apply can apply engineering school technical skills and business leadership, strategy, and communication skills.
-You can read more about the benefits of higher education in Canada, here.
+This dual degree combination shows employers you possess technical know-how and broader business skills to enhance big-picture thinking.
+In addition, it can open up unique career options when you apply engineering school technical skills and business leadership, strategy, and communication skills.

 Choosing a Canadian Engineering University as an International Student

-It is crucial to understand that academics is not the only factor that matters when choosing a university.
-You will be spending four or more years of your life at the university you choose.
-It is important to consider factors such as student life, extracurriculars, and support for international students at your university of choice.
-When considering engineering schools in Canada, remember to look at all aspects of the university aside from academics.
+Academics is not the only factor to consider when choosing an engineering school in Canada.
+You will spend four or more years of your life at university.
+Consider factors such as student life, extracurriculars, and support for international students at your university of choice.

 Moving to Canada with young children?
 Then you’ll want to read this overview of schooling in Canada to help your children adapt to school smoothly.
 Canada has one of the best school systems in the world to help your children grow and prosper.
 This is important for newcomers who often want to provide their children with more opportunities and access to education in Canada.
 Learn more about schooling in Canada including the systems, education levels, and process to register your children in school.